Rightpoint/Swiftilities/Pod/Classes/Acknowledgements/README.md

 # Acknowledgements

-An all-in-one solution for adding an acknowledgement section to your app.
+A simple solution for adding an acknowledgement section to your app.
 Includes all pod licenses from the [Cocoapods generated plist](https://github.com/CocoaPods/CocoaPods/wiki/Acknowledgements).

 ## Default Appearance